Rothamsted/knetminer/common/client/src/main/webapp/html/GeneMap/docs/installation_guide.md

 More information about npm, bower and gulp can be found in the maintenance guide.

-### Vagrant Virtual Machine

 ## General Installation Notes

-This is a guide to using the GeneMap component, not neccesarily within the QTLNetMiner application.
+This is a guide to using the GeneMap component, not necessarily within the QTLNetMiner application.

 ### Required files